-Ranked in the Legal 500 2022 directory across five practice areas, Theodor has a commercial practice with particular specialisms in financial services, banking and insurance matters, as well as cases involving judicial review, professional negligence and consumer regulation compliance.
+Ranked as a leading junior in the 2023 directories variously across five practice areas, Theodor has a broad commercial litigation practice with particular specialisms in financial services, banking, and insurance matters.

 Banking & Finance